aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs at himself never runs out of things to laugh at.
+> 🥠 Actions speak louder than fortune cookies.

-Last update: Sun Jul 13 05:13:12 2025
+Last update: Mon Jul 14 05:17:17 2025

 ### Let's play! 🎮